-The Best LinkedIn Recommendations Look Like This
+The Best LinkedIn Recommendations Look Like This (Featuring Examples)

-By: Matt Dupee | Resume Writer for Let’s Eat, Grandma
+By: Matt Dupee | Contributor for Let’s Eat, Grandma

-Who do you trust more — the person who introduces themself out of the blue and brags about themself or the person your friend introduces you to and vouches for?
+Who do you trust more — the person who introduces themself out of the blue and brags about themself or the person your friend vouches for?

 Probably the person your friend introduced instead of the total stranger, right?

 What is a LinkedIn recommendation?

 If only there was a way you could get social proof to validate your skills and help you find a job … oh wait, there is, and it’s called the recommendation feature on LinkedIn!

 Let’s go straight to the fine folks at LinkedIn for a simple definition of a Linkedin recommendation:

 “You can write a recommendation for anyone whose work you’d like to recognize, like a colleague, co-worker, or student.
 The recommendation recipient can choose to display it on their profile.”